alexdelprete/HA-NeoPool-MQTT/README.md

 # HA-NeoPool-MQTT
-Home Assistant MQTT integration for Tasmota NeoPool module (big thanks to @fdebrus for inspiring me and @curzon01 for the great support)
+Home Assistant MQTT integration for Tasmota NeoPool module.

-Since the native tasmota integration wasn't exporting all entities (switches, selects, numbers, etc.) to HA correctly, I decided to integrate all possible entities using purely HA's MQTT integration entities.
+Since the native tasmota integration wasn't exporting all entities (switches, selects, numbers, etc.) to HA correctly, I opened a [discussion](https://github.com/arendst/Tasmota/discussions/19811) on Tasmota's repo with NeoPool dev, and we decided for now to integrate all possible entities using purely HA's MQTT integration entities.

-Hoping one day to see Tasmota's HA integration natively creating ALL possible entity types. :)
+Hoping one day to see Tasmota's HA integration natively creating ALL possible entity types.
+That will probably happen when @curzon01 switches to Home Assistant. :)

 Pre-requirements: